 If a student must leave early, parents should send a note showing student name, year, reason, time of departure and telephone number.
-The note should be given to the Deputy Principal (Ms Edwards for Years 7 and 10 students, Ms Collis for Years 8 and 11 students, and Mr Price for Years 9 and 12 students) before Period 1 so that an Early Pass can be issued.
+The note should be given to your Deputy Principal before Period 1 so that an Early Pass can be issued.
 The Early Pass may be requested by routine truancy checks outside the school.
 All appointments for doctors, dentists, etc should be made outside school hours.
 For this purpose, sports afternoon is regarded as school time.